FreshStart Your Own PC

 6. What should I do if my PC's USB ports do not work?

-8. What if I cannot get the FreshStart to work?
+8. What if I cannot reactivate my programs after the service?

 1414 Key Highway, Suite 300K